CanOzSec/Capsule/README.md

 compile.bat
 ```

-Output will be capsuled.exe in build directory.
+Output will be capsuled.exe in the build directory.